aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 there should be a handy hidden copy button in the top-right corner of each code snippet for your convenience and delight.
-Unless we say otherwise, each time we give you a snippet like this, go ahead and paste it into the correct place.
+Unless we say otherwise, each time we give you a snippet like this, go ahead and paste it under the imports.
 You shouldn't see any errors,
 again unless we say otherwise.
 If you run into problems please